Abhaya47/Majordocker/readme.md

 Step 1

-Download backend project inside www folder (run the following command in a terminal in this directory)
+Copy the .env.sample to .env (create the .env file) Download backend project inside www folder (run the following command in a terminal in this directory)

 cd www && git clone https://github.com/Abhaya47/Major_backend.git